tathan08/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Past Dates:**
 Bookings can be created for past dates, for record-keeping purposes.
 When booking a past date, a warning message will be displayed: "Note that this is a Booking that is in the past!" to remind you that this appointment has already occurred.

+Additionally, past bookings will appear greyed out (with reduced opacity) in the contact list to visually distinguish them from future appointments.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**